shiversoftdev/t7patch/README.md

 # Black Ops 3 Community Patch
 A new and improved community patch for a large list of Black Ops III exploits.

-**After reading the FAQ**, please report any issues with the tool not working or new crashes to @anthonything on discord.

-You can contact me by joining [my server](https://discord.gg/gsc).
-Please be aware that this is not a support server, so please direct questions to my DMs, not the general chat of the server.
-Sending messages about support for the patch in general chat may result in a ban.

 Please do not try to use any public cheats with this patch.
 Almost all of them are incompatible.
 # Windows Instructions